 Sometimes I like to make this recipe as a soup and put it in a bread bowl, especially a homemade bread bowl.

 Classic chicken pot pie is usually made with peas and carrots.
-Peas do not fly in this house, so carrots and corn is my go to.
+Peas do not fly in this house, so carrots and corn are my go-to.
 You can add peas or green beans, or whatever you want.
-I like to make variations around the holidays using turkey, cranberries and left over green bean casserole.
+I like to make variations around the holidays using turkey, cranberries and leftover green bean casserole.

 You don’t have to use two pie crusts either.
 A lot of times I just pour the pot pie mixture in a pie pan and simply cover with a thick layer of the dough.
 That is a lot easier and all the crust is crispy.
 If the crust if your favorite part, You can put filling in a 9 x 12 rectangular glass baking pan filled about halfway to the top.
 Then use both pie crusts together and roll out to one large rectangle that is enough to cover the top.
 Now you have more of the crispy crust and possibly enough for leftovers.